 In the case of extended illness and where the parents cannot maintain payment of fees, the supervisor will discuss the matter of reserving the space on a personal basis with the Licensee.
-If the child must be withdrawn, he/she will be given priority on the waiting list.
+If the child must be withdrawn for this reason, he/she will be given priority on the waiting list.